Peak Age of Information in Priority Queueing Systems: Introduction

 \section{Introduction}

-In the recent years the notion of Age of Information (AoI) has garnered attention from several researchers.
-The main applications that have been cited include sensor networks, wireless networks and autonomous vehicle systems \cite{kaul2012real}, as in all those cases it is important to know the freshness of information.
-Our research has been motivated by an application in smart manufacturing of the future where edge devices, sensors in particular, with limited processing capabilities, would monitor the health of various tools, condition of components and quality of work pieces in machines.
-This sensed information would be used to make real-time decisions such as tool changes, re-calibration and rework, thereby improving overall cost and quality of the manufactured products.
-Hence it is crucial to consider the freshness of information to make these decisions, for some type of which AoI is an ideal choice.
+In the recent years, the notion of Age of Information (AoI) has garnered attention from many researchers.
+The main applications that have been cited include sensor networks, wireless networks, and autonomous vehicle systems \cite{kaul2012real}, as it is important to know the freshness of information in all those cases.
+Our research has been motivated by an application in smart manufacturing where edge devices, sensors in particular, with limited processing capabilities, would monitor the health of various tools, condition of components, and quality of work pieces in machines.
+This sensed information would be used for timely decisions such as tool changes, re-calibration and rework, thereby improving overall quality of the manufactured products.
+In such a scenario, decisions may be made based on delayed information due to the discontinuous sampling and long information processing time.
+Hence it is crucial to consider the freshness of information in decision making, for some type of which AoI is an ideal choice.